Trade When Opportunity Comes: Price Movement Forecasting via Locality-Aware Attention and Iterative Refinement Labeling: LARA: The Proposed Framework

 where $d$ is the feature dimension, and $d_{\mM}(\vx_i,\vx_j)$ denotes the Mahalanobis distance.
 Metric learning module can better leverage the similarity and dissimilarity among samples by learning a new embedding space.
 Thus, LARA adopts the \emph{metric learning module} to automatically learn a well-suited distance metric in the embedding space, assisting the \emph{localization module} in extracting potentially profitable samples.

-\paragraph{LA-Attention has a proper estimation of $p_{\vx_t}$.} We use a running example to illustrate why LA-Attention helps extract potentially profitable samples and further understand the effectiveness of the~\emph{metric learning module} incorporated into the LA-Attention method, as shown in Fig.~\ref{fig:tsne}.
+\paragraph{LA-Attention Has a Proper Estimation of $p_{\vx_t}$.} We use a running example to illustrate why LA-Attention helps extract potentially profitable samples and further understand the effectiveness of the~\emph{metric learning module} incorporated into the LA-Attention method, as shown in Fig.~\ref{fig:tsne}.
 We search for potentially profitable~\emph{samples with high $p_{\vx_t}$} via the $\hat{p}_{\vx_t}>thres$ criterion~($thres$ equals 0.5 in this demo).
 We aim to verify whether $\hat{p}_{\vx_t}$ calculated by LA-Attention is a proper estimation of the predefined $p_{\vx_t}$.
-In Fig. \ref{fig:tsne}(a), We plot embeddings of randomly sampled 1000 points in the ETF dataset using t-SNE \cite{van2008visualizing}.
+In Fig.~\ref{fig:tsne}~(Left), We plot embeddings of randomly sampled 1000 points in the ETF dataset using t-SNE \cite{van2008visualizing}.
 We find that the positive and negative points are mixed together and there are only 174 positive samples.
 It exhibits the return distribution with almost the zero mean, and $\hat{p}_{\vx_t} \approx 0.174$ is far away from the desired $p_{\vx_t}$.
-After introducing the \emph{localization module} (Fig. \ref{fig:tsne}(b)), we also randomly sample 1000 points with $\hat{p}_{\vx_t}>thres$, and find that there are 279 positive samples.
+After introducing the \emph{localization module} (Fig.~\ref{fig:tsne}~(Middle)), we also randomly sample 1000 points with $\hat{p}_{\vx_t}>thres$ criteria, and find that there are 279 positive samples.
 The mean return of potentially profitable samples is obviously larger than zero, which indicates the effectiveness of the \emph{localization module}.
-However, the negative ones still account for a large part of the samples and the estimated $\hat{p}_{\vx_t}$~(0.279) is much lower than 0.5.
-In Fig.~\ref{fig:tsne}(c), further incorporated into the \emph{metric learning module}, the number of the positive samples (424) accounts for almost half of all samples, which is in line with expectations that $\hat{p}_{\vx_t}$ equals 0.5 and is a proper estimation of $p_{\vx_t}$.
-We also find that the learned embedding has a more compact structure and clearer distinct boundaries.
-It achieves the $8.42E\text{-}4$ mean return, which is much larger than zero with a greater margin compared with (a) and (b).
+However, the negative ones still account for a large part of the samples and the estimated $\hat{p}_{\vx_t}$~(0.279) is much lower than desired $thresh=0.5$.
+In Fig.~\ref{fig:tsne}~(Right), further incorporated into the \emph{metric learning module}, the number of the positive samples (424) accounts for almost half of all samples, which is in line with expectations that $\hat{p}_{\vx_t}$ equals 0.5 and is a proper estimation of $p_{\vx_t}$.
+We also find that the learned embedding has a more compact structure and clearer boundaries.
+It achieves the $8.42E\text{-}4$ mean return, which is much larger than zero with a greater margin compared with the other two methods~(note that $8.42E\text{-}4$ is a reasonable and effective return in high-frequency trading and it is close to our target return of $\lambda = 1E\text{-}3$).
 Hence, this learned distance metric can assist the LA-Attention method in distinguishing potentially profitable \emph{samples with high $p_{\vx_t}$}.